 Wellness and Independence for Seniors at Home (WISH) will stabilize the health of older adults

-Hospital care transitions programs will improve transitions from hospital to home
+Hospital Care Transitions programs will improve transitions from hospital to home

-Specialty care for the uninsured will connect people without health insurance to specialty care followups
+Project Access will connect people without health insurance to specialty care followups

 Shady Grove Medical Center